 Preprints & In Submission

 - Space-Optimal Nearly-Local Forwarding on Trees (with Boaz Patt-Shamir).
-Submitted.
+IEEE International Conference on Computer Communications (INFOCOM) 2019.

 Lower Bounds for Approximating Graph Parameters via Communication Complexity (with Talya Eden).
-The 21st International Conference on Approximation Algorithms for Combinatorial Optimization Problems (APPROX) 2018. (arXiv)
+The 21st International Conference on Approximation Algorithms for Combinatorial Optimization Problems (APPROX) 2018.
+(DROPS, arXiv)

 The Space Requirement of Local Forwarding on Acyclic Networks (with Boaz Patt-Shamir).
 ACM Symposium on Principles of Distributed Computing (PODC), 2017.
 (ACM-DL)